joghyrt/Blazor.JsonEditor/README.md

 public KeyValuePair<string, JsonNode?>?
 JsonItemToEdit { get; set; }
 ```

-Also on add and edit you need to pass data to **JsonHelper**.
+Also on add and edit, you need to pass data to **JsonHelper**.
 We have two methods for this: AddNodeValue and EditNodeValue

 ```c#
 public static void AddNodeValue(JsonObject jsonObject, JsonItem jsonItem)